-Move over, THX: The new IMAX Enhanced certification is coming soon to your home theater
+Move over, THX: The new Imax Enhanced certification is coming soon to your home theater

 Hardware

-Said gear will have an IMAX mode.
-Once you start playing IMAX Enhanced software, either via disc or streaming, the gear will switch to the IMAX mode.
-This will be picture and sound settings IMAX engineers have determined that make that piece of gear perform its best.
-So, for example, switching to the TV's Cinema setting, the receiver to its DTS mode, etc. It's unclear if these settings will be accessible without the IMAX Enhanced software.
+Said gear will have an Imax mode.
+Once you start playing Imax Enhanced software, either via disc or streaming, the gear will switch to the Imax mode.
+This will be picture and sound settings Imax engineers have determined that make that piece of gear perform its best.
+So, for example, switching to the TV's Cinema setting, the receiver to its DTS mode and so on.
+It's unclear if these settings will be accessible without the Imax Enhanced software.

 New 2018 iPhones, iPad Pros, Macs and more: Everything Apple could announce on Sept.
 12